miguelgrinberg/Flask-SocketIO/docs/getting_started.rst

 use it to pass authentication data such as tokens in dictionary format.
 If the client does not provide authentication details, then this argument is set to ``None``.
-If the server defines a connection event handler without this argument, then any authentication data passed by the cient is discarded.
+If the server defines a connection event handler without this argument, then any authentication data passed by the client is discarded.

 The connection event handler can return ``False`` to reject the connection, or it can also raise `ConnectionRefusedError`.
 This is so that the client can be